Protests turn Hong Kong's council elections into referendum on Lam's government

-HONG KONG (Reuters) - Pro-democracy candidates will stand in almost all 452 seats in Hong Kong’s upcoming local elections, encouraged by four months of anti-government protests, with the outcome of the November poll a barometer of support for the city’s embattled government.
+HONG KONG, Oct 18 (Reuters) - Pro-democracy candidates will stand in almost all 452 seats in Hong Kong’s upcoming local elections, encouraged by four months of anti-government protests, with the outcome of the November poll a barometer of support for the city’s embattled government.

 Such votes have previously attracted little fanfare and been dominated by pro-Beijing candidates.
 But a summer of unrest has infused a newfound significance in the poll and prompted a record number of candidates and voters to register.